firebase/quickstart-ios/analytics/README.md

 5. At this point, you can build and run the quickstart! 🎉

+> When running the quickstart on macOS or macCatalyst, a prompt may be
+> presented that requests keychain access.
+This occurs because these platforms
+> do not use a sandboxed keychain and instead use the primary keychain.
+To
+> dismiss the prompt, enter the requested password and select `Always allow`.
+> Note: this prompt can be avoided entirely by signing your application.

 ## Interacting with the Quickstart

 Google Analytics for Firebase is a great way to